mvadari/xrpl-docs/Permissioned Domain XLS.md

 ### A.5: Can I AND credentials together?

-No (because I can't figure out a way to make that work smoothly).
+No, because it is difficult to make a clean design for that capability.